 - Provide the best value for money

-So, in this the last in a 4 part series looking at how Microsoft PPM can help you overcome the biggest PM pains organisations face we are going to explore the features available to help your organisation achieve a better approach to portfolio analysis.
-This is quite a large topic, therefore the articles intention is to provide an introduction to the general benefits not an exhaustive overview.
+So, in this the last in a 4 part series looking at how Microsoft PPM can help you overcome the biggest project management pains organisations face we are going to explore the features available to help your organisation achieve a better approach to portfolio analysis and strategic alignment.
+This is quite a large topic, therefore the intention of this article is to provide an introduction to the general benefits, not an exhaustive overview.

 The journey to setting up Portfolio Analysis generally starts with defining a set of business drivers, which are used to assess a projects strategic value and to assure that project selection supports the organisational strategy.

 Once the business drivers are established, they’re grouped in to “driver sets”, each department might have its own driver set.
 The reason for this is that each department will no doubt have differing priorities, some drivers may have higher or lower importance i.e. “Improving Employee Satisfaction” (desirable) might be very important for HR, but FINANCE might favour “Reduce Expense Base” (undesirable).
 So when they start prioritising projects within their departments, they can ensure their priorities drive the analysis and that the most appropriate projects are prioritised.

 Once the business drivers are established, and the Project Impact Statements (scoring scales) have been defined, the Strategic Impact form (PDP) becomes available for users to complete as part of their business case development before they submit for review.

 When the PMO or department heads are ready to start prioritising the project portfolio for let’s say the next 12 months, they simply create a new ‘Portfolio Analysis’.
 Within this step as you can see in the image below, there are options available for creating project dependencies, again a detailed topic!

 As part of the creation process you can specify which department it belongs to, which driver set is to be used, which projects are to be analysed, cost constraints, planning timeframes, resource constraints and much more!